 Address: Plaža Banje, 20000, Dubrovnik, Croatia

 It’s important to note that this isn’t just a way to spend the day: Banje Beach is also fun after dark!
-Every night there’s a live DJ playing music until late at the Banje Beach Club, so you can dance the night away while enjoying some cold drinks with friends.
-So no matter if you seek a fun day in the sun or an unforgettable night out, Banje Beach is one of the best places to hit up in Dubrovnik.
+Every night, a live DJ plays music until late at the Banje Beach Club, so you can dance the night away while enjoying some cold drinks with friends.

 7. The Franciscan Monastery